-Traps, such as those used for lobsters and crabs, get lost when they are detached from their ropes and/or buoys during a storm, or when cut off by boat propellers, and due to negligence in trap maintenance.
-About 9% of all fishing traps globally are lost every year but this varies significantly by type and area.
-For example, annual trap losses reported by fishers in Florida have been typically 10-20% of their total traps fished, amounting to 50,000-100,000 lost traps in recent years.
+Traps, such as those used for lobsters and crabs, get lost when Industrial pelagic longlines, such as those used to catch tuna, they are detached from their ropes and/or buoys during a sharks and billfish, consist of a main line suspended from storm, or when cut off by boat propellers, and due to neglisurface floats, with branch lines hanging below, each with a gence in trap maintenance.^{17,18} About 9% of all fishing traps baited hook.
+These longlines can be over 100 kilometres long globally are lost every year19 but this varies significantly by type with 2,000-3,000 branch lines and hooks.22 There are also and area.
+For example, annual trap losses reported by fishers in bottom-set longlines, targeting species like cod and Antarctic Florida have been typically 10-20% of their total traps fished, toothfish, and a range of shorter lines such as those used in amounting to 50,000-100,000 lost traps in recent years.20 pole and line, trolling and handlines.

-The impact of ghost traps depends on where they are placed-soft sand, gravel, seagrass meadows, rock or coral reefs.21

-Chost traps continue to catch animals until they substantially degrade - trapped animals starve and die, and/or get eaten by other predators or scavengers.
-Traps move about in storms, like mini-bulldozers, and can significantly degrade seagrass meadows and damage corals and sponges.
-Trailing ropes from lost buoys may also entangle seabed structures and snare other marine life.
-While some parts of traps degrade, plastic parts, such as buoys, remain a persistent source of marine litter.
-Thousands of ghost traps have a significant negative effect on the marine environment over an extended period of time.
+The impact of ghost traps depends on where they are placed -An estimated 29% of all lines are lost each year: 23% of soft sand, gravel, seagrass meadows, rock or coral reefs.21 handlines, 65% of pole-lines, 20% of longlines (including Chost traps continue to catch animals until they substantially 17% loss of hooks from longlines), and 22% of trolling lines.23 degrade - trapped animals starve and die, and/or get eaten Again, the impact of these losses depends very much on the by other predators or scavengers.
+Traps move about in storms. design of the lines.
+A simple pole with a line and a single. like mini-bulldozers, and can significantly degrade seagrass unbaited barbless hook, like those used to catch skipjack tuna, meadows and damage corals and sponges.
+Trailing ropes is considerably less likely to ghost fish than a longline with from lost buoys may also entangle seabed structures and thousands of branch lines and baited hooks.
+There are also snare other marine life.
+While some parts of traps degrade, large numbers of longline vessels operating at sea.
+In the the largest tuna fishing grounds of the Western and Central plastic parts, such as buoys, remain a persistent source of marine litter.
+Thousands of ghost traps have a significant ne-Pacific, for example, 2,581 longline tuna vessels are registered gative effect on the marine environment over an extended to fish in 2019 (66% of all vessels), with just 100 pole and line vessels (less than 3% of tuna vessels).24 period of time.